Back To Search Results

 Indications

-Norepinephrine's predominant use is as a peripheral vasoconstrictor.
-Specifically, the FDA has approved its use for blood pressure control in specific acute hypotensive states and is a potential adjunct in the treatment of cardiac arrest with profound hypotension.[1]
-Also, norepinephrine generally has more predictive pharmacologic properties than other alpha agonists.
-In combination with some of its beta-agonism (which improves cardiac function relative to pure alpha agonists), this predictive quality makes norepinephrine a widely used vasoactive agent.
-It is commonly utilized in intensive care units to treat hypotension secondary to distributive shock.
-Specifically, it is the first-line agent for treating hypotension in the setting of sepsis that does not respond to fluid resuscitation.[2][3]
+The FDA has approved the administration of norepinephrine for patients who are acutely hypotensive, and it is a potential adjunct for treating cardiac arrest with profound hypotension.[1]
+Norepinephrine also generally has more predictive value than other α-agonists.
+Combined with its β-agonist effects (which improve cardiac function relative to pure α-agonists), this predictive quality makes norepinephrine a widely used vasoactive agent.
+Norepinephrine is commonly administered in intensive care units to treat hypotension secondary to distributive shock.
+According to Surviving Sepsis Campaign guidelines, it is the first-line agent for treating hypotension in the setting of sepsis that does not respond to fluid resuscitation.[2][3][4]
+The findings of the network meta-analysis indicate that the combination of norepinephrine and dobutamine is associated with a reduced mortality risk in patients with septic shock compared to other vasoactive agents.[5]

 Mechanism of Action